conormuldoon/unison/README.md

 ## Switching between GeoDB and Postgres/PostGIS

 With the Postgres/PostGIS configuration, the schema is not created automatically and it should be created using psql and the `back-end/src/main/resources/pg_pgis_schema.sql` schema file.

 The database configuration is specified in the `back-end/src/main/resources/application.properties` file.
 Comment out the lines related GeoDB and uncomment the lines related to Postgres/PostGIS or vice versa and restart the server.

 ## Changing the model

-To change the model, edit the (HARMONIE-AROME) API URI `api.uri` and the associated time zone `api.timezone` settings in the `back-end/src/main/resources/application.properties` file and restart the server.
+To change the model, edit the (HARMONIE-AROME) API URI `api.uri` and the associated time zone `api.timezone` properties in the `back-end/src/main/resources/application.properties` file and restart the server.
 Alternatively, if running a packaged version of the application, override the `api.uri` and `api.timezone` properties using Java system properties or the `--api.uri` and `--api.timezone` arguments for main.

 ## Acknowlegements
 Unison has been developed as part of the Acclimatize Project (https://www.acclimatize.eu/), which is partly funded under the EU Ireland Wales European Territorial Co-operation (ETC) programme.